Vitamin B12 And Alcohol – Nutrient Deficiency And Repair

 If I were to quit drinking today, I would take two supplements that contain large doses of vitamin B12:

-Vitamin B12 is just the tip of the iceberg with these supplements.
+This nutrient is just the tip of the iceberg with these supplements.
 Between them, they contain a lot of powerful nutrients for biochemical repair.

 vitamin b12 and alcohol